Frequently Asked Questions

 Where does the GAPS diet originate?

 The GAPS diet is based on the Special Carbohydrate Diet (SCD).
 This diet was created by Sidney Valentine Haas, a renowned American paediatrician in the early 20th century.
 He developed the diet to treat coeliac disease after observing his patients' digestive conditions worsened following the ingestion of complex carbohydrates and starches.
-Several years later, a woman named Elaine Gottschall brought her daughter to Hass’s practice; she had ulcerative colitis and neurological issues, and the girl recovered within two years of following the diet.
+Years later, a woman named Elaine Gottschall brought her daughter to Hass’s practice; she had ulcerative colitis and neurological issues, and the girl recovered within two years of following the diet.
 The SCD has since been researched and recognised not only for its benefits in treating digestive disorders but also for neurological problems, including learning disabilities and autism.
 Dr Natasha Campbell used the SCD in treating her own son, who had autism, and has since adapted the diet to form GAPS to address a broader range of diseases.

 How does the GAPS diet differ from other nutritional advice?

 Although other nutritional practitioners recognise the existence of gut dysfunction in chronic illness, they do not necessarily believe it originates there.
 Gut issues are typically treated separately from other physiological and/or neurological problems.
-Their dietary recommendations focus on general health improvements rather than addressing the source, which leads to the inclusion of various foods for their antioxidant properties and other benefits; however, these foods can be difficult to digest.
+Their dietary recommendations focus on general health improvements rather than addressing the source, leading to the inclusion of various foods for their antioxidant properties and other benefits; however, these foods can be difficult to digest.
 The GAPS protocol is designed with the understanding that overall health is dependent on the proper functioning of the immune and digestive systems.
 Micronutrient deficiencies represent a major consequence of impaired intestinal health and subsequent disease.
 And for this reason, easy-to-digest, nutrient-dense produce is encouraged over food variety and what is conventionally regarded as healthy.

 How long do I need to follow the GAPS diet?